garvitmlk/Microsoft-Power-BI-Data-Analyst/README.md

 # Microsoft-Power-BI-Data-Analyst
-Assignment and projects of Microsoft Power BI Data Analyst offered by Coursera
+Assignment and projects of Microsoft Power BI Data Analyst Certification offered by Coursera